-The researchers concluded that laparoscopic surgery is an effective and safe alternative to conventional surgery for the treatment of early colon cancer.
+These researchers concluded that LAC appears to decrease surgery-related complications, reduce cancer recurrences and/or improve cancer-free survival compared to OC for patients with colon cancer.
 However, the researchers note that it is important for surgeons to be skilled in laparoscopic techniques in order to provide optimal outcomes in patients.
 Patients with early colon cancer who are to undergo surgery may wish to speak with their physician about their risks and benefits of laparoscopic surgery, as well as inquire about the experience of their surgeon with laparoscopic techniques.

 Between 2010 and 2011, researchers in the United States used the National Cancer Data Base to find 45,876 patients with colon cancer.
 Patients had been diagnosed with Stage I–III disease and were between 18 and 84 years old.
 Patients who had undergone laparoscopic colectomy were matched with those who had undergone open colectomy.
 There were 18,230 patients in each group.